 Annual operating costs are secured through unrestricted gifts from friends, parents and alumni, Annual Fund membership and fundraising events.

 The Foundation does not receive any federal, state or local tax support to fund our programs.

 No. The Foundation is an independent 501c3 with a independent Board of Directors.

-The 18-member board is selected by an executive committee from a long list of community leaders interested in public education.
+The board is selected by an executive committee from a long list of community partners interested in public education.
 The board members represent many broad and diverse groups throughout the Fayetteville community.
 Members serve staggered three year terms and their replacements are elected by board vote.
 Additionally, two members serve as ex-officio members: the president of the Fayetteville Board of Education and the superintendent of the Fayetteville Public Schools.